HenryAWE/asbind20/doc/global.rst

 .. note::
    Make sure the script function declaration matches what the registered function does with the ``asIScriptGeneric``!

+The binding generator will automatically distinguish between ``stdcall`` and ``cdecl`` calling convention, if they are actually different, e.g., when compiled on x86 Windows.

 For overloaded functions,
 you need to use ``overload_cast`` with arguments to choose the function you want.